 - a.
 Request for proposals or qualifications package (including the project scope of work, schedule, submission requirements, evaluation criteria and addenda), - b.
 Evidence of solicitation and dates, - c.
-The committee ranking and recommendation of award, - d.
+The committee ranking and recommendation of award, including explanation of cost reasonableness, - d.
 Copy of the winning offeror's response, - e.
 Contract agreement (complete but unexecuted), - f.
 Commitment of additional non-RIA funds (if applicable).